ZupIT/horusec-platform/README.md

 ```

 By default, the docker compose file is configured to perform a standard installation.
-In the case of production environments, be sure to change the values of the environment variables to new and secure values.
+In the case of production environments, be sure to change the values of the environment variables to new and secure ones.

 Click [here](https://horusec.io/docs/web/installation/install-with-docker-compose)
 to check full docker compose installation docs.